AOMediaCodec/av1-rtp-spec/README.md

      The project maintainers will be notified of your pull request and will either merge it directly into "upstream," ask for changes, or ignore/reject it.
-To this end, the pull request becomes a comment thread.
+The pull request, then, is both a patch and a comment thread.

  10. Once your pull request ("PR") is merged, you'll want to sync your local clone (and your remote fork) with the adopted changes: